Top Winter Pike Fishing Tips

 During winter I would recommend fishing at depths of around 6 - 12ft.

 Many anglers will try and cast their rig out as far as possible which is very odd but a practice I see regularly.
-So remember, never overlook these features when pike fishing.
+So remember, never overlook these features when winter pike fishing.

 If you are still struggling to decide where to fish you can look for other, more subtle signs that could give you that edge.